Next generation of AdVanced InteGrated Assessment modelling to support ClimaTE Policy Making (NAVIGATE)

 6. Improve transparency legitimacy and usability of IAMs

 Climate Analytics will support the stakeholder dialogue by creating and sustaining a continuous exchange between the project and the key groups of stakeholders.
 There will be a total of three stakeholder dialogues with actors from policy, businesses, civil society organisations and topical experts.
 Climate Analytics will also be involved in the spatial downscaling of IAMs and an improved regional resolution of the models.
-This will build upon existing approaches already developed under the H2020 funded project “RIPPLES” (“Results and Implications for Pathways and Policies for Low Emissions European Societies”.
 Finally, Climate Analytics will be involved in a work package on climate impacts, co-benefits and links with other SDGs.
 Under this work package, Climate Analytics will lead the task of including biophysical climate change impacts as a function of mitigation and adaptation in IAMs.
 The focus will be on establishing scenarios of sectoral adaptive capacity for the agriculture, water and energy sectors.
 Synergies and trade-offs between climate action and the human development goals will aim to capture distributional impacts and inequality, allowing for identification of potential tensions between climate policies, the SDGs and climate change impacts.